Tiim/Tiim.github.io/content/project/serpui.md

 ## Overview

 Accessibility to information is important!
-But when vision degrades so does the ability to gather and synthesize information from virtual platforms.
-SerpUI is free search engine tool that simplifies the Google Search engine interface by minimizing the userspace.
+But when vision degrades so does the ability to gather and synthesize information from online.
+SerpUI is free search engine tool that simplifies the Google search engine interface by minimizing the userspace and reducing the learning curve.

 ### Try it out [here](https://serpui-heroku.herokuapp.com/)